civican/legisinfo/42-1/bills/C-49/bill_text.md

   **(7)** The parties shall, within 30 days after the day on which they receive the Minister's preliminary decision, provide a response in writing to the Minister and the response may include proposed amendments to the terms and conditions specified in the decision.

-  **(8)** The Minister shall, within 30 days after the day on which he or she receives a response from the parties under subsection (7), render a final decision **and make public a summary of that decision that does not include any confidential information**.
+  **(8)** The Minister shall, within 30 days after the day on which he or she receives a response from the parties under subsection (7), render a final decision and make public a summary of that decision that does not include any confidential information.
 The Minister may, if satisfied that the proposed arrangement is in the public interest, authorize it and specify any terms and conditions relating to the public interest and competition that the Minister considers appropriate.

 ### Section 53.74